 In China, one driver who got into an accident asserts that the Tesla dealership told him that Autopilot was the same as self-driving.
 While it is the first crash of this kind in China that we know of, and although the dealership maintains there was no fault on their part, Tesla has removed the words “self-driving” from their Chinese website.

 It is important to remember that autonomous driving systems are not the same as “self-driving” systems, such as those being tested by Google.
 Autonomous driving systems still require the same attention and focus that you would give to driving a car without the system, even if your hands are not constantly on the wheel.
 In the meantime, we will have to wait for the NHTSA’s investigation to conclude to find out the rest of the story.

 We’re listening.
 How can we help?

 At the Law Offices of Steven H. Heisler, we have devoted our practice to defending the rights of personal injury victims.
 We know how traumatic a serious car accident can be for both the injured person and for his or her family.
 If you or a loved one was seriously injured in a vehicular accident, you may be entitled to various kinds of financial compensation, such as medical bills, lost wages, and pain and suffering.
 Keep in mind, however, that there is a statute of limitations – or a time limit – for filing personal injury claims.
-If you have been injured in an accident, you should not delay.
+If you’ve been injured in an accident, it’s essential not to delay seeking the assistance of a skilled Baltimore car accident lawyer who can guide you through the legal process and help you secure the compensation you deserve.
 Contact Steve today for a free initial consultation by calling (410) 625-4878, or use our online form.